 It’s similar with us especially on board.
 Alone, we can only take ourselves to a certain level.
 But if we submit to a discipleship from someone whom we acknowledge better than us, we can soar to great new heights unlocking our potential.

 Absorbing the lessons we learn from our mentors always yield good results for us.

 7. Do not be afraid to take on the big guys.

 Every time Luffy faces a fight, it is always with someone who is way stronger than him.
 Some of his crew mates may falter but once he declares his intention, there is no turning back, come hell or high water.

-But along the process, the big guys usually end up getting beat up.
+But along the process, the big guys usually end up getting beaten up.
 Luffy alone may not be enough to defeat him but with his team and allies, they can accomplish anything.

-In our daily life or business, we sometimes encounter big problems or stronger competition.
+In our daily life, on land or at sea, we sometimes encounter big problems or stronger competition.
 It could be intimidating if we focus on what the other side have that we don’t have.

 But if we start to take inventory of our own resources, the quality of our team and the efficiency of our teamwork, we can be confident in our performance and accomplish our goals effectively.